-Article V - Formalities and effects of contract of sale
+Article V - Formalities, effects and registration of contract of sale

-- 1. An agreement is a contract of sale for the purposes of this Protocol if it: - (a) is in writing; - (b) relates to space property in respect of which the transferor has power to enter into the agreement; and - (c) enables the space property to be identified in conformity with this Protocol. - 2.
-A contract of sale transfers the interest of the seller in the space property to the buyer according to its terms. - 3.
-Registration of a contract of sale remains effective indefinitely.
+1. - For the purposes of this Protocol, a contract of sale is one which:

+(a) is in writing;

+(b) relates to space property in respect of which the transferor has power to enter into the agreement; and

+(c) enables the space property to be identified in conformity with this Protocol.

+2. - A contract of sale transfers the interest of the seller in the space property to the buyer according to its terms.

+3. - Registration of a contract of sale remains effective indefinitely.
 Registration of a prospective sale remains effective unless discharged or until expiry of the period, if any, specified in the registration.

-4 The draft Aircraft Protocol extends the application of the Convention to sales; there was consensus at the Rome Meetings for this Protocol to take the same approach to create an international regimen to provide for the recognition of sales of space property.

-Insolvency is an area where strong domestic mandatory rules exist.
-Consideration must be given to the appropriate balance between a predictable set of rules for the purposes of the Protocol and the significance of domestic laws.